Green-Software-Foundation/patterns/docs/catalog/cloud/queue-non-urgent-requests.md

 ## Considerations
-- Decoupling components of your system can introduce unnecessary complexity as well as managing a message queue for your system can introduce unnecessary overhead, so careful consideration should be taken to evaluate if a message queue is suited for your system
+- Decoupling components of your system can introduce unnecessary complexity and managing a message queue might mean additional overheads.
+As such, you should give careful consideration as to whether a message queue is appropriate.

 ## References